jclcntl/adSync/README.md

 - ldapServer

 From there it creates a cronjob, that runs every hour and creates the configuration file that the python script reads during execution.

-## Contact
-We have written several Confluence pages about Nagios; check out [this page](http://egconfluence.dtveng.net/display/DFWQL/Nagios) and it's child pages.
-If you still have any questions about Nagios or anything in this repo feel free to contact Nick Gibson (ng560p@att.com), Jon De Leon (wd195u@att.com), or Pascal Schlumpf (ps469x@att.com).
-If you have questions about the sync script contact Pascal.